Number of lone child asylum seekers in England rises by almost a third in a year

 Almost half (45%) were placed in semi-independent settings, up from 24% in 2019.

-Semi-independent settings are those in which a person will generally have access to their own facilities such as a kitchen but will have a responsible adult on-site if needed.
+Semi-independent settings are those in which a person will generally have access to their own facilities such as a kitchen but will have some supervisory or advice staff available to them if needed.
+These can include hostels, YMCAs, lodgings and bedsits.

 Foster carers looked after 38% of unaccompanied child asylum seekers, down from 50% in 2019, while 16% of unaccompanied child asylum seekers were living independently, down from 25% in 2019.